k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_4_bucket_distribution.md

 **What Are Buckets?**

-To improve performance, k2verify splits large tables into smaller groups called buckets and processes them in parallel—similar to dividing a large task among multiple workers.
+To improve performance, Verify splits large tables into smaller groups called buckets and processes them in parallel—similar to dividing a large task among multiple workers.

 **Default Bucket Distribution Method**

-By default, k2verify assigns records to buckets based on the table’s key values using a deterministic and evenly distributed method:
+By default, Verify assigns records to buckets based on the table’s key values using a deterministic and evenly distributed method:

 - **Single numeric key**
   - The record is assigned to a bucket using: